 Keys

-When merging, the new key data overwrites the existing key data in the target branch (check the examples above).
+• When merging, new key data overwrites the existing key data in the target branch (check the examples above).

 Comments

-Key comments are not merged when merging branches.
-If you merge two branches, only the comments from the target branch will be preserved.
+• Key comments are not merged when merging branches; only comments from the target branch will be preserved.

 Translations

-Upon merge, the source translation overwrites the target (existing) data including Reviewed, Unverified and Custom translation statuses (if enabled).
+• Upon merge, the source translation overwrites the target data, including Reviewed, Unverified, and Custom translation statuses (if enabled).

-Cross branching key references are not supported.
-If you reference some other project key then it will default to master.
+• Cross-branching key references are not supported; if you reference another project key, it defaults to master.

 Glossary